Invite friends and family to read the obituary and add memories.

 Preceding him death were his parents; wife, Frieda; sons, Sammy Huber and Dennis Huber; brother, Lawrence Huber; and sister, Rita Carlstead.

-Survivors include his children, Paul (Tina) Huber, Freeport, TX, James Huber, Thompson, NE, Charles (Lori) Huber, Morrowville, Richard Hber and Larry Huber, both of Mahaska; and daughter, Mary Poe, Texas; grandchildren, Adam Huger, Abby Huber, Brad Nelson, Paul Huber, Heather Lightner, Travis Huber, Angela Coland, Kyle Boston, Nicole Boston, Hallie Martinez, Jesse Huber and Orin Huber; along with many great grandchildren, extended family members and friends who will cherish his memory.
+Survivors include his children, Paul (Tina) Huber, Freeport, TX, James Huber, Thompson, NE, Charles (Lori) Huber, Morrowville, Richard Huber and Larry Huber, both of Mahaska; and daughter, Mary Poe, Texas; grandchildren, Adam Huber, Abby Huber, Brad Nelson, Paul Huber, Heather Lightner, Travis Huber, Angela Boland, Kyle Boston, Nicole Boston, Hallie Martinez, Jesse Huber and Orin Huber; along with many great grandchildren, extended family members and friends who will cherish his memory.

 Harold’s life was defined by service to his country, to his land, and most importantly to his family.
 His legacy of hard work, faith, storytelling and devotion will live on in all who knew and loved him.